 Binance – 2019.
 Result: 7,000 BTC lost.
 Users were refunded their lost funds.
 Hackers gained access to API keys, 2FA codes, and other sensitive user information through phishing, targeted viruses, and other attacks.

-These are just some of the larger well-known hacks of cryptocurrency exchanges.
+These are just some of the well-known hacks of cryptocurrency exchanges in recent years.

 What Are Bitcoin Keys?